syncfusion-content/windowsforms-docs/WindowsForms/Classic/MultiSelectionComboBox/VisualItemInputMode-Configuration.md

 documentation: ug
 ---

-# VisualItemInputmode Configuration in Windows Forms MultiSelectionComboBox
+# VisualItemInput mode Configuration in Windows Forms MultiSelectionComboBox

 The property named VisualItemInputMode helps to define the Visual Items in Text Input.